sahakyanhk/rnpclust/README.md

-# rnpclust
+# RNPclust

-Structural clustering of ribonucleoproteins using USalign.
+Structural clustering of ribonucleoproteins and RNA-protein interfaces using USalign.

 ## Dependencies